Nothing to dread in that first conversation.

 Changed your mind?
 You edit it in 30 seconds, everywhere at once.

-Your different sides
+Your different facets

 Terms explained